Toemmsche/riff/README.md

 # riff
-Implementation of the GNU diff utility in Rust, mainly for practice purposes.
+Implementation of a small diff utility in Rust, mainly for practice purposes.

 ## Usage